josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ## CStringSequence
 Represents a sequence of null-terminated UTF-8 texts.
+* Count
+Gets the number of CString contained in CStringSequence.
 * AsSpan
 Retrieves the buffer as an ReadOnlySpan<Char> instance and creates a CString array which represents text sequence.
 The output CString array will remain valid only as long as returned buffer span is on live.